hues-platform/energy-hub-model-generator-aimms/NOTES.md

 # TODO

 ## PRIORITY
-Check why you're getting the Aimms warnings.

-Add your generic energy hub model to the model repository.

-If you have multiple inputs, you need to make the Input_energy variable dependent on x.
-You'll have to think through the wider implications of this and where to adjust further elements as necessary.
-For heat pump, the output energy equals the input heat plus the work done.
-In GenerateConversionTechnologyParams.m, you need to add the multi-input ratio stuff to the C-matrix parameter.
-Right now you're also not including consumed energy in the C-matrix (i.e. negative values), which is going to mess up the results, so you need to change this.
-You also probably need to make the input energy variable dependent on x, which has wider implications, but probably this shouldn't be a problem.
+* Debug and verify the model after your changes, and modify the test scripts accordingly.

-You can't actually calculate temperature levels without taking into account massflows.
+* You can't actually calculate temperature levels without taking into account massflows.
 How are you accounting for this now?

-Can the capacity variable/parameter be defined only with index domain conv, not x?
-Can storage capacity also be defined this way?
-Installation?

-Add to documentation the following notes:
+* Add to documentation the following notes:
 NOTE: By convention, electricity has to be called "Elec" in the input files, solar "Solar", and natural gas "Gas"
 NOTE: By convention, each hub in the input files has to have all the demands listed, and the hubs should be ordered chronologically across the columns.

-Add some further documentation of the code structure.

-Improve visualization code for single hub analyses.

-Adding custom constraints.
-How can this be done?

 ## MULTI-HUB IMPROVEMENTS
 Implement possibility to optimize the size and structure of a network